SheethalShobi/UST-Documentation-DevOps/K8s/K8s-extra-notes.md

 ---

 ## Horizontal Pod Autoscaling (HPA)
-- Adjusts the **number of replicas** of an app based on CPU utilization or custom metrics
+- Adjusts the **number of replicas/pods** of an app based on CPU utilization or custom metrics
 - Ensures scaling up/down depending on load

 ---